ZiweiHu1015/MyPet-Service-Website/docs/final.md

 ## URL Routes/Mappings

+If people want to use our website and they are the first time to enter our website, it will automatically jump to the log-in page and ask users to log in.
+After logging in, users could access every webpage.

 A final up-to-date table of all the URL routes that your application supports and a short description of what those routes are used for.
 You should also indicate any authentication and permissions on those routes.

 ## Authentication/Authorization